 Q: How does the interest work on a reverse mortgage?

 A: With a reverse mortgage, you are charged interest only on the proceeds that you receive.
 Both fixed and variable interest rates are available.
 Rates are tied to an index, such as the 1-Yr.
 Treasury Bill or the London Interbank Offered Rate (LIBOR), plus a margin that typically adds an additional one to three percentage points onto the rate you're charged.
 Interest is not paid out of your available loan proceeds, but instead compounds over the life of the loan until repayment occurs.
-Beginning April 1, 2013, the HECM Standard product option is only available with an adjustable interest rate.

 Q: My understanding is that the unused balance in the HECM Line of Credit Option has a growth feature.
 Does that mean I'm earning interest?